note: migrated over from my website at https://yellows.ink/heirarchycs

 Local values are the smallest unit you can interact with.
 This encompasses a few things:

-• refs - refs are a way to control how a method uses its args or to pass around a variable or field indirectly via variables.
+- these arent really directly interacted with in the same way as a variable but still counts as a unit of data, passed around. - refs - refs are a way to control how a method uses its args or to pass around a variable or field indirectly via variables.
 There are many types and weird use rules I’m really not gonna get into now.